Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Background

 where $\Sc$ denotes the set of input prompts, $\sbf$ is an individual prompt, $\hat{\Wc}$ weights after flipping, and $\cbf$ is its corresponding ground-truth class.
 By maximizing the loss, the attacker forces the model to make incorrect predictions across the input space.

-\textbf{Targeted Attack.} In this setting, the attacker seeks to induce a specific malicious behavior; for example, forcing the model to consistently predice a predefined target class:
+\textbf{Targeted Attack.} In this setting, the attacker seeks to induce a specific malicious behavior; for example, forcing the model to consistently predict a predefined target class:

 where $\sbf$ denotes an input prompt from $\Sc$, and $t$ is the attacker-chosen target class.
 The goal is to minimize the loss with respect to this target class so that all prompts are misclassified into $t$.

-To achieve above mentioned objectives, t\textit{he attacker is assumed to have access to model weights and training/test dataset}, which used in the evaluation of bit-level vulnerabilities.
+To achieve above mentioned objectives, \textit{the attacker is assumed to have access to model weights and training/test dataset}, which used in the evaluation of bit-level vulnerabilities.
 BFA is done through the following steps:

 \textbf{\textit{First (in-layer search):}} The attacker computes weight gradients within each layer using the dataset.
 Bit flips are then simulated on the weights with the highest gradient magnitudes.
 The attacker evaluates the resulting degradation or targeted behavior and records the weight index that produces the greatest effect as the candidate flip for that layer.